naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ----------------------------------------------------------------------------------
 ###Benchmark-6( IPC Improvements):

-This benchmark measures InterProcess Communication(mutex,semphore,messages etc) in virtual environment.The performance gaps are especially from interrupts(especially IPI and timer interrupts) inside the kernel:
+This benchmark measures InterProcess Communication(mutex,semphore,messages passing etc) in virtual environment.

 ##### Problem Definition:
-   CPU going to sleep (Hitting "hlt" instruction) and getting awaken up by other cpu using IPI(Inter Processor Interrupt) within short period of time is not good for virtual machines.
+   when CPU sleeps (Hitting "hlt" instruction) and getting awaken up by other cpu using IPI(Inter Processor Interrupt) within short period of time, this as performance implications for IPC and message passing workloads in virtual machines.
 The cost is more in vm when compare to metal.

 #####Test Environment and Results

-  IPC Test: This is a Producer and consumer test using semaphores.
+  IPC Test: This is a Producer-consumer test using semaphores.
 Producer and consumer runs in two seperate threads.
 Producer is more cpu intesive when compare to consumer, this make consumer waits for producer at the end of each loop. producer wakes consumer once item is produced.
 In this way consumer get context switched at the end of every loop.
 This emulates  producer and consumer with unequal cpu computation to process every item, this is a very common case.
 The [source code for test available here.] (https://github.com/naredula-jana/Jiny-Kernel/blob/master/test/expirements/sem_test4.c).
 If the amount of computation for producer and consumer is same then there will be minimum lock contention.
      **Hypervisor**: kvm/qemu-2.x
      **host kernel version**:3.13.0-32
      **command and arguments to run the test**:  "sem 800k 2000"  :  Here 800k represents the number of items produced and consumed, producer loops 2000 times in tight loop to emulate cpu consumption after every item, the more this value the more will be the consumer wait time.